 Great Classic Films: The Fourth of July

 This is the first in a series of Great Classic Films for various occasions and audiences.
-Stay tuned for Great Classic Films for Kids, Families, Date Nights, holidays, etc!
+You can find my lists of Great Classic Films for Kids, Halloween, Date Night, and Christmas here.
 Thanks to my sister Abigail for suggesting the series!

 My Great Classic Films for the Fourth of July list does not contain any combat films, as wonderful as those can be.
 Instead, I’ve chosen five exuberantly American films.
 This Independence Day, I’m going for big, bright, and brilliant, classic Hollywood-style!